-We produced an electroactive directional rotary clutch driven by the JR and capstan effects and accurately modeled our JRCC from a theoretical framework.
-Our multi-wrap device was able to produce a maximum holding torque of 7.1~N·m using only 500~V on a 25.4~mm diameter shaft, 81.3~mm width, using a 55~µm PBI layer and a 76.2~µm thick polished stainless steel (SS) band.
-The total brake weight without the shaft was 20.17~g and consumed 2.5~mW/cm$^{2}$.
-Our model predicted that for equivalent geometries and materials, a capstan clutch will outperform any planar construct \eqref{adv-eqn} as shown in Fig. \ref{fig:adv}.
-This demonstrates how our multi-wrap design could generate clutches with higher holding forces than previous electrostatic clutches.
+We constructed an electrostatic clutch demonstrating 31.3~N/cm\textsuperscript{2}, the highest shear stress in the literature to date.
+This was possible by combining the capstan effect with JR and Coulombic electrostatic adhesion.
+Our device delivered a holding torque of 7.1~N·m on a 25.4~mm diameter output shaft using only 500~V and consuming 2.5~mW/cm$^{2}$.
+Additionally, we provide a design framework and present data demonstrating the accuracy of our model.
+Using this model, we predicted that for equivalent geometries and materials, a JRCC will outperform any planar construct \eqref{adv-eqn} as shown in Fig. \ref{fig:adv}.
+Our design can be used to generate clutches with higher holding forces, enabling new applications.

-The performance of the JRCC is limited by both the growth in gap size and the mechanical properties of the SS band.
-As wrap angle increases, the device should become increasingly efficient at converting voltage to shear stress.
-However, as wrap angle increases, the gap size also increases, decreasing efficiency.
-After the initial JRCC configuration exponential pattern was verified, a thicker band was utilized to withstand larger shear stresses.
-This came at the cost of requiring a larger holding torque to compensate for the increase in rigidity, which also moves farther from approximations made in the \eqref{gov-eqn} derivation.
-Further work will explore the best materials to use for the capstan band that can conform to the dielectric substrate while being able to withstand sufficient shear stresses.
-Future work will also explore different designs to allow motion in multiple directions.
+The current implementation of the JRCC is limited by both the mechanical properties of the stainless steel band and the growth in gap size as wrap angle increases.
+After the initial exponential pattern was verified, a thicker band was utilized to withstand larger shear stresses.
+This required surface polishing and a larger holding torque to compensate for the increase in rigidity, which moved further from approximations made in the derivation of \eqref{gov-eqn}.
+Future work will explore the best models and materials for a capstan band that can conform to the dielectric substrate while withstanding sufficient shear stresses.
+Future work will also explore designs that allow motion in multiple directions.